 Name:

 Telephone (Work):

 Telephone (Home):

 E-Mail:

-I have familiarized myself with, and maintenance of the boats and relate Department at UCSB.
+I have familiarized myself with, and maintenance of the boats and relat Department at UCSB. ne use operation, transport and logy, Evolution, and Marine Biology

-I understand that this agreement entitles me to operate those boats specifically designated below.
-Each use requires the approval of the Departmental Launch Master or his designated representative.
-I further understand that damage to boats, engines, trailers, vehicles, and other equipment (which is excess of normal and reasonable wear and tear), as determined by the Launch Master, Marine Mechanician, or SBOC, or violation of UCSB, State, or City regulations governing the use and safe management of this equipment; may result in suspension of this operator's privileges by the SBOC.
-In addition, I understand that I may be liable for expenses resulting from damage or loss of boats and equipment in excess of normal wear and tear and/or in cases of reckless negligence, as determined by the SBOC.
+I understand that this agreement enuse requires the approval of the De I further understand that damage to excess of normal and reasonable with Mechanician, or SBOC, or violation safe management of this equipment in addition, I understand that I may equipment in excess of normal weathe SBOC. epartmental Launch Master or their oboats, engines, trailers, vehicles, vear and tear), as determined by the of UCSB, Federal, State, or City rot; may result in suspension of this be liable for expenses resulting from designated representative. and other equipment (which is e Launch Master, Marine egulations governing the use and operator's privileges by the SBOC. om damage or loss of boats and

 ☐ Fish Boats ☐ R/V Connell ☐ Kayak ☐ Coast (12 trips) ☐ Island (6 additional trips) ☐ Beach Launch ☐ Hoist Launch ☐ Ramp Launch ☐ CPR ☐ First Aid ☐ Oxygen Administration ☐ Small Boat Class Certs.
-Date:
+Signature: Date: Date: Date: Date:

 Launch Master Approval: Signature: Date: